grobian/carbon-c-relay/README.md

 proved to be stable and fitting the job well.
 Below follow some annotated examples of constructs that can be used with the relay.

-Clusters are defined as much as are necessary.
-They receive data from match rules, then their type defines which members of the cluster get the metric data.
+Clusters can be defined as much as necessary.
+They receive data from match rules, and their type defines which members of the cluster finally get the metric data.
 The simplest cluster form is a `forward` cluster:

     cluster send-through
         forward
             10.1.0.1
         ;

-Any metric send the `send-through` cluster would simply be forwarded to the server at IPv4 address `10.1.0.1`.
+Any metric sent to the `send-through` cluster would simply be forwarded to the server at IPv4 address `10.1.0.1`.
 If we define multiple servers, all of those servers would get the same metric, thus: